 First, let’s state the obvious.
 When learning Spanish, there is no single Spanish accent.
 Think about how native English speakers from the US, England, Singapore, and the Philippines all sound different.
-In the short 57 kilometres it takes to get from Manchester to Leeds, we hear different tone, inflection, and pronunciation of English.
+In the short 57 kilometers it takes to get from Manchester to Leeds, we hear different tones, inflections, and pronunciations of English.

 Spanish vowel sounds

 Look at the name Bárbara.
-In English we say Bar-ber-uh with three distinct A sounds.
+In English, we say Bar-ber-uh with three distinct A sounds.
 In Spanish, the three As are always pronounced the same: Bar-bar-a.
-Since some words are similar from English to Spanish, it can be tempting to pronounce them lazily with an English accent.
+Since some words are similar in English to Spanish, it can be tempting to pronounce them lazily with an English accent.
 Remember to use the proper vowels.
 Smile wide and show your teeth.
 Say excelente: ex-cel-en-te not ex-uh-len-tay.

-When two vowels are next to each other, they make a dipthong or merge into one single vowel sound.
+When two vowels are next to each other, they make a diphthong or merge into one single vowel sound.
 For the word bien say byen not bee-en.

 Stress the proper syllable